The Lost Room: The Cabals

-The original group of Object-seekers formed some time after the Event.
+The original group of Object-seekers formed within a few years of the 1961 Event.
 Led by Arlene Conroy, the manager of the Sunshine Motel, most of the Collectors were killed or driven insane after the disaster in Room 9 in 1966.
-The survivors hid their most important Objects in a place called "The Collectors' Vault," buried in a fallout shelter beneath an abandoned prison.
+The survivors hid their most important Objects in a place called "The Collectors' Vault", buried in a fallout shelter beneath an abandoned prison.